lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The compression/decompression process follows several steps:

 * Compression Rule selection: The goal is to identify which Rule(s) will be used to compress the packet's headers.
-When doing decompression, in the network side the SCHC C/D needs to find the correct Rule based on the L2 address and in this way, it can use the Dev-ID and the Rule-ID.
-In the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev only holds Rules that apply to itself.
+When doing decompression, on the network side the SCHC C/D needs to find the correct Rule based on the L2 address and in this way, it can use the DevIID and the Rule ID.
+On the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev only holds Rules that apply to itself.
 The Rule will be selected by matching the Fields Descriptions to the packet header as described below.
 When the selection of a Rule is done, this Rule is used to compress the header.
 The detailed steps for compression Rule selection are the following:

-  * The first step is to choose the Fields Descriptions by their direction, using the direction indicator (DI).
+  * The first step is to choose the Field Descriptions by their direction, using the Direction Indicator (DI).
 A Field Description that does not correspond to the appropriate DI will be ignored, if all the fields of the packet do not have a Field Description with the correct DI the Rule is discarded and SCHC C/D proceeds to explore the next Rule.

   * When the DI has matched, then the next step is to identify the fields according to Field Position (FP).
 If the Field Position does not correspond, the Rule is not used and the SCHC C/D proceeds to consider the next Rule.

-  * Once the DI and the FP correspond to the header information, each field's value of the packet is then compared to the corresponding Target Value (TV) stored in the Rule for that specific field using the matching operator (MO).
+  * Once the DI and the FP correspond to the header information, each packet field's value is then compared to the corresponding Target Value (TV) stored in the Rule for that specific field using the matching operator (MO).

     If all the fields in the packet's header satisfy all the matching operators (MO) of a Rule (i.e. all MO results are True), the fields of the header are then compressed according to the Compression/Decompression Actions (CDAs) and a compressed header (with possibly a Compression Residue) SHOULD be obtained.
 Otherwise, the next Rule is tested.

-  * If no eligible Rule is found, then the header MUST be sent without compression, depending on the L2 PDU size, this is one of the case that MAY require the use of the SCHC F/R process.
+  * If no eligible Rule is found, then the header MUST be sent without compression.
+This that MAY require the use of the SCHC F/R process.

 * Sending: If an eligible Rule is found, the Rule ID is sent to the other end followed by the Compression Residue (which could be empty) and directly followed by the payload.
 The Compression Residue is the concatenation of the Compression Residues for each field according to the CDAs for that rule.
-The way the Rule ID is sent depends on the specific LPWAN layer two technology.
+The way the Rule ID is sent depends on the specific underlying LPWAN technology.
 For example, it can be either included in a Layer 2 header or sent in the first byte of the L2 payload.
 (Cf. {{Fig-FormatPckt}}).
 This process will be specified in the LPWAN technology-specific document and is out of the scope of the present document.
 On LPWAN technologies that are byte-oriented, the compressed header concatenated with the original packet payload is padded to a multiple of 8 bits, if needed.
 See {{Padding}} for details.

-* Decompression: When doing decompression, in the network side the SCHC C/D needs to find the correct Rule based on the L2 address and in this way, it can use the Dev-ID and the Rule-ID.
-In the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev only holds Rules that apply to itself.
+* Decompression: When doing decompression, on the network side the SCHC C/D needs to find the correct Rule based on the L2 address and in this way, it can use the DevIID and the Rule ID.
+On the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev only holds Rules that apply to itself.

   The receiver identifies the sender through its device-id (e.g. MAC address, if exists) and selects the appropriate Rule from the Rule ID.
 If a source identifier is present in the L2 technology, it is used to select the Rule ID.
 This Rule describes the compressed header format and associates the values to the header fields.
 The receiver applies the CDA action to reconstruct the original header fields.
 The CDA application order can be different from the order given by the Rule.
 For instance, Compute-\* SHOULD be applied at the end, after all the other CDAs.